 I know that’s how I felt before I started…

 I was hoping that one single investment into learning a business model would work out for me, and it did.
-After that, I dedicated my life to doing the ONE thing, which was building a business that’d let me travel and be free.
+After that, I dedicated my life to doing the ONE thing, which was building a business on the back of my copy… that’d let me travel and be free.

 Ironically, the power of this business course came from insanely compelling copy, selling info products that net the owner somewhere around $300k/mo. in profits.